TiboDeMunck/android-remote/README.md

 * Install APK on phone
 * Run "Desktop Autoplay API.bat"

+## Support
+Android Remote API now supports youtube, netflix, twitch & spotify (Not yet patched to only open one activity so will open multiple activities in some cases)

 ## TODO
 Loop requests on holddown of button in android